Upmarket Epic Fantasy

 While I Am Alive

-When the Living Shadows, the imperial secret police, catch Surrie elbow-deep in the belly of a poached deer, she knows she has just two options:
+When the Living Shadows, the imperial secret police, catch Surrie, a starving, third-class citizen, elbow-deep in the belly of a poached deer, she knows she has just two options:

 Run, or hang from the maypole at dawn.

 Surrie will take you on a tour de force through the machinations of a morally bankrupt authoritarian regime and the tenacious resistance that might, in some respects, be even worse (for her).
-In a world without magic, she has to rely on herself, and the precious few people she can trust — if she can find them.
-As for Surrie, if she makes it another day without the Living Shadows or Rising sticking a knife between her ribs, it’s a win.
+In an immersive secondary world without magic, she has to rely on herself and the precious few people she can trust — if she can find them.
 But as self-centered as she is — as much as she wants to keep living — there might just be some people worth dying for.

 I am actively querying this project.
-Wish me luck!
-In the meantime, read the first three pages below!
+Wish me luck (or send wine)!
+In the meantime, read the first five pages below!

-The grittiness of The Poppy War meets tyranny of Mistborn in the broken world of Breath of the Wild.
+The grittiness and existential stakes of The Poppy War meets the tyranny of political machinations of Mistborn in the broken world of Breath of the Wild.

 Other comparable titles include…